 Abbott Diabetes Care

 Theresa is a unique individual with an amazing talent of leading a group of individuals and transforming them into a well woven team.
-Despite a relatively short duration as manager of the Madison Clinic for Pediatric Diabetes, she laid a solid foundation not only by forming a formidable team but also by establishing a team of well trained individuals and defining a framework for how the Madison Clinic should function and the roles of each employee.
+As our clinic manager, she laid a solid foundation not only by forming a formidable team but also by establishing a team of well trained individuals and defining a framework for how the Madison Clinic should function and the roles of each employee.
 When my staff come to ask me now a question, I find myself thinking “how would Theresa have handled this”.
 She is missed, but we wish her the best of luck as she sets on a new career direction.

 Saleh Adi, MD